LingAdeu/bangkok-airbnb-review-exploration/README.md

 ## Folder Organization

     .
     ├── README.md                           <- The top-level README for using this project.
     ├── data
-    │   ├── data-dictionary.pdf            <- Metadata (information about the data)
     │   ├── airbnb-listings-bangkok.csv     <- Dataset
-    │   └── bangkok-districts.geojson      <- Geospatial data for Bangkok, Thailand borders
+    │   ├── bangkok-districts.geojson       <- Geospatial data for Bangkok, Thailand borders
+    │   └── data-dictionary.pdf             <- Metadata (information about the data)
     ├── docs
+    │   └── worksheet.twb
-    │   └── requirements.txt               <- The requirements file for reproducing the environment.
+    ├── requirements.txt                    <- The requirements file for reproducing the environment.
     │                                          Generated using `pip freeze > requirements.txt`
-    └── src                                <- Source codes
+    └── src
-        └── script.ipynb                   <- Data analysis in a Jupyter notebook file
+        └── notebook.ipynb                  <- Data analysis in a Jupyter notebook file

 ## Usage
 To replicate my analysis or explore the data further, kindly follow the following steps: